anson-poon/MERN-Stack-App/README.md

 # MERN-Stack-App

-Exercise Logger for CRUD operations
+An workout tracker for logging daily workout exercises. (e.g. deadlift, squat, lunge, pullover, etc) Serves as a demo for CRUD operations in MERN stack.

 ## Technologies
 * JavaScript